6 Torsion

 As mentioned above, the effect of a torsional moment is to cause the body to twist.
 The resulting stress is a shear stress.

-Consider the pleated tube shown in Figure 6.2 below. @fig6.2 (A) shows the tube in an unloaded state with some of the pleats colored for identification.
+Consider the pleated tube shown in Figure 6.2 below.
+Figure 6.2 (A) shows the tube in an unloaded state with some of the pleats colored for identification.
 In Figure 6.2 (B), we see that after a torque is applied, the pleats move vertically but not horizontally.
-In addition, without the color present, it would be difficult to identify the displacement at all.
-We can say that all points remain in their original plane even in the deformed state so that the shape of the cross-section is unchanged.
+We can say that all points remain in their original plane even as they twist to new locations around the perimeter of the cross-section.
+In other words, the shape of the cross-section is unchanged despite the twisting action.

 Now consider the I-beam subjected to torsion in Figure 6.3.
 In this case we see that the shape of the cross-section changes and that the points do not remain in the same vertical plane (there is horizontal displacement as well as vertical).
 This shape change is referred to as warping.
 In this text, we will only be considering circular cross-sections with no warping.